Community detection in temporal multilayer networks, with an application to correlation networks: Conclusions

 In Section \ref{Section5}, we proved several properties that describe the effect of ordinal diagonal and uniform inter-layer coupling on multilayer modularity maximization, or more generally, on any maximization problem that can be cast in the form \eqref{EQ3.4}.
 Although our theoretical results do not necessarily apply to the local optima that one attains in practice, they do provide useful guidelines for how to interpret the outcome of a computational heuristic for maximizing modularity: if a multilayer partition is inconsistent with one of the proven properties, then it must be an artifact of the heuristic and not a feature of the quality function.

 To further examine multilayer modularity maximization, we defined a measure that we called \emph{persistence} to quantify how much community assignments change in time in a multilayer partition.
 For zero inter-layer coupling, the value of persistence is $0$, and it achieves a maximum finite value for sufficiently large inter-layer coupling.
-We showed that the highest achievable value of persistence for an optimal partition obtained with a given value of inter-layer coupling $\omega$ is an non-decreasing function in $\omega$.
+We showed that the highest achievable value of persistence for an optimal partition obtained with a given value of inter-layer coupling $\omega$ is a non-decreasing function in $\omega$.
 Similarly, the highest achievable value of intra-layer contributions to the quality function for an optimal partition obtained with a given value of inter-layer coupling $\omega$ is a non-increasing function in $\omega$.
-The notion of persistence makes it possible to measure this trade-off between static community structure within layers and temporal persistence across layers:
+The notion of persistence makes it possible to measure this trade-off between static community structure within layers and temporal persistence across layers.
+We illustrated this trade-off in our numerical experiments.